projectsveltos/sveltos/docs/addons/addons.md

 ### Step 3: Create the ClusterProfile

-The third step is to create a ClusterProfile Kubernetes resources and apply it to the management cluster.
+The third step is to create a ClusterProfile Kubernetes resource and apply it to the management cluster.

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1